What we do, we do together.

 Education

-With advance degrees in history and writing, Hunter's areas of critical research and specialty in history include: modern Irish history, with an emphasis on the work of Nobel Peace Prize Laureate, John Hume (Northern Ireland), whom she's had the opportunity to meet and study with; African, Caribbean, and Indigenous diaspora and enslavement in the Americas; and the history of technology.
+With advance degrees in art, history, and writing, Hunter's areas of critical research and specialty in history include: the work of Master Sun Tzu, modern Irish history, with an emphasis on the humanitarian work of Nobel Peace Prize Laureate, John Hume (Northern Ireland), whom she's had the opportunity to meet and study with; African, Caribbean, and Indigenous diaspora and enslavement in the Americas; the 20th-century spiritualist movement (globally); and the history of technology.

-Some areas of research and specialty in writing include: writing for young people; screenwriting; CNF; and social science fiction, with an emphasis on the work of Orwell, Zamyatin, and Rand.
+Some areas of research and specialty in writing include: historical fiction, writing for young people; screenwriting; CNF; and social science fiction, with an emphasis on the work of Orwell, Zamyatin, and Rand.
+Areas of research in art include the erosion of language and the esoteric symbolism in the work of Hilma af Klint.

 Teaching

-Hunter teaches creative and professional writing (e.g., fiction, nature writing, screenwriting, business writing), for all experience levels, at several universities in New England.
+Hunter teaches art history and creative and professional writing (e.g., fiction, nature writing, screenwriting, business writing), for all experience levels, at several universities in New England.
 Her classes are known for being writer-focused, energetic and modern, often debunking old and tired writing mantras.
 Further, she ensures her students leave with several pieces to expand on.
-Some favorite classes include, 'Writing Nature Where You Are,' 'The Book: From Idea to Publication,' 'How to Make a Ghost,' and 'Social Justice Writing.'
+Some favorite classes include, 'Writing About Art, Writing Nature Where You Are,' 'The Book: From Idea to Publication,' 'How to Make a Ghost,' 'Realism & Surrealism,' and 'Social Justice Writing.'

 She was recently awarded the 'Alumni Achievement Award' by Lesley University, in recognition of her outstanding professional achievements, devotion to her career, and ardent support for her students’ creative ambitions.